What is Dynamic Figure Drawing

 Is Figure Drawing Good for Beginners?

 You need to practice the subject matter that you want to master.
-Now, does that mean that you should jump right into figure drawing without building a foundation in the basics?
+Now, does that mean you should jump right into figure drawing without building a foundation in the basics?
 That depends.
 Some people have a natural aptitude for specific subjects.
-Like some people are taller, more athletic, or more academically gifted, some have a more natural artistic aptitude.
-This doesn’t mean that you can’t develop as an artist if you aren’t one of these people.
+Like some people are taller, more athletic, or academically gifted, and some have a more natural artistic aptitude.
+This doesn’t mean you can’t develop as an artist if you aren’t one of these people.
 It just means that you’ll have to work a bit harder.

 So, if you have a natural aptitude for figure drawing and everything involving visual art comes naturally to you, then you might be able to jump right into drawing figures.
 If you have to work on your skills to refine them, don’t start by taking little steps.
 If you have to start by creating value scales and drawing and shading simple shapes, then that’s just fine.
 Learning the basics will only help you build a stronger foundation that will serve you well in the future.

 What is it about figure drawing that makes it so challenging?
 It’s the familiarity that we all have with the human form.
 What’s more familiar to us than the shape of our own bodies?
 If you’re a landscape artist and you make a mistake and mess up a tree, there’s a chance that your audience will never notice.
 But if you’re a figure drawing artist, forget about it.
-Any mistake that you make will be very easily spotted by most people, which means that you have to work harder to perfect your craft.
+Any mistake you make will be very easily spotted by most people, meaning you have to work harder to perfect your craft.

 What is a Gesture Drawing in Art?